TeamShinkansen/docs/pages/hakchi/hakchi_RA_and_other.md

 ### 6. (Optional) Add the RetroArch 'Game' to mini
 If you wish to enter the RetroArch UI without playing a game you can add the RetroArch 'game' to the mini UI.
 This is just an Icon for your systems UI that will load RetroArch.

+#### 6a.
+Via mod hub
+From the hakchi main screen:
+Goto Modules > KMFD's Mod Hub
+{% include image.html file="menu_modules.png"  alt="Jekyll" caption="KMFD's Mod Hub" %}

+Goto the games tab.
+{% include image.html file="Mod_Hub_Games.png"  alt="Jekyll" caption="KMFD's Mod Hub games tab" %}

+Scroll down until you see the 'RetroArch UI:...' options.
+{% include note.html content="There are multiple options, they are just different icons for opening RetroArch." %}

+Select one of them and click download.

+This will add the 'game' to your hakchi games list.

+Verify 'RetroArch' UI is "Checked" in the games list and click "Synchronize selected games with mini".

+#### 6b.
+With CLV-Z-RARCH file
 First download the RetroArch game "CLV-Z-RARCH".
 If this link isn't available you can ask for it in our Discord channel, someone will be able to provide it.

 Once downloaded drag the zipped game file onto your "Games Collection" on the hakchi main screen.
 It will be added as a new app.
 {% include image.html file="RetroArch_InGamesList.png"  alt="Jekyll" caption="RetroArch in games list" %}

-Verify RetroArch is "Checked" in the games list and click "Synchronize selected games with mini".
+Verify 'RetroArch UI' is "Checked" in the games list and click "Synchronize selected games with mini".

 The RetroArch icon will now be on your system UI.
 {% include image.html file="RetroArch_InUI.png"  alt="Jekyll" caption="RetroArch on system" %}